 Though I can see a paradigm shift in the manner we are raising our children but yet we see an increase in the number of children suffering from depression, mental stress and other health problems.
 This is a cause of concern for parents and educators, but are we doing enough?

 Is this because they have very little to say about what happens with them throughout the day in school and at home?
 Have we asked ourselves this question?

 I think such kind of adult behaviour deprives a child of ascertaining their self worth and we also deprive them of self-determination.
 No one likes to be evaluated on everything that they do.
-Lack of self determination deprives a child from motivation too.
-I strongly believe in a child being self motivated.
+Lack of self-determination deprives a child of motivation too.
+I strongly believe in a child being self-motivated.

 How I let my daughter choose:

 Yesterday my daughter came sobbing back from school.
 She was feeling humiliated as the teacher had asked her to say the tables in class and she was amongst the very few who didn’t remember.
-Initially when she was unable to solve multiplication sums, I used to insist that she should learn her tables well.
-However I know she is more creatively inclined child and her subjects of interests are art and languages so I never used to force her to learn tables.
+Initially, when she was unable to solve multiplication sums, I used to insist that she should learn her tables well.
+However, I know she is a more creatively inclined child and her subjects of interests are art and languages so I never used to force her to learn tables.
 I gave her the freedom to make the choice.
 Until now she was comfortable and all was well in class.
 But she was not motivated to learn math or spend more time on practising it and I didn’t force her either.
 But yesterday she was upset.
-She was self motivated to learn as she didn’t want to be among the few who didn’t know tables.
-Her sense of self image in class became important for her.
+She was self-motivated to learn as she didn’t want to be among the few who didn’t know tables.
+Her sense of self-image in class became important for her.

 I read in the book about four types of choices that should be given to every child.